 Outside of significant capital spend however, ensuring the planning regime locks in the idea that high-carbon infrastructure is impossible, delivering better regulatory systems to nurture robust environmental markets, and encouraging the take-up of the Construction Innovation Hub’s value toolkit – which finally allows us to move away from lowest cost to a more rounded definition of value – will be vitally important too.

-As chair of ACE and EIC’s joint Net Zero taskforce, I have witnessed first-hand how integral both sets of members are to a carbon free future.
+As chair of ACE and EIC’s joint Net Zero group, I have witnessed first-hand how integral both sets of members are to a carbon free future.
 Whether as the designers of our built environment or the developers of new environmental technology, ACE and EIC members have to not only be part of the conversation but lead the world towards a Net Zero future.
 ACE’s submission to the Comprehensive Spending Review is a great example of how our industry is finding the practical, tangible and realistic solutions to the biggest challenge we face.